 IGFA Adds Five Members to its Board of Trustees

-The International Game Fish Association (IGFA) recently announced the addition of five new members to organization’s Board of Trustees.
+The IGFA recently announced the addition of five new members to organization’s Board of Trustees.
 During the annual IGFA Board of Trustees meeting held on January 25, 2020, the following individuals were unanimously appointed to the IGFA Board of Trustees: Robert Cunningham, Mark Davis, Juan Pablo Gozio, Amanda Sabin and Johan Zietsman.

-The IGFA Board of Trustees is responsible for setting the goals and policies of the association, and ensuring that its strategies, programs and initiatives fulfill the vision and purpose of the organization.
-Drawn from across the global recreational angling community, the IGFA Board of Trustees includes prominent scientists, business leaders and passionate anglers who have materially contributed to the advancement of fisheries science, research and education or have helped advance the cause of ethical, conservation-minded sport fishing
+The IGFA Board of Trustees is responsible for setting the goals and policies of the association, and ensuring that its strategies, programs and initiatives fulfill the vision and mission of the organization.
+Drawn from across the global recreational angling community, the IGFA Board of Trustees includes business leaders and passionate anglers who have materially contributed to the advancement of ethical, conservation-based sport fishing.

 “The addition of these five individuals to the IGFA Board of Trustees signifies the IGFA’s continued dedication to fulfilling our mission on an international level,” said IGFA Chairman Charles Duncan, III.
 “Each of these five new trustees bring added value, balance and international perspective to the IGFA Board of Trustees.
 I am confident they will help us better accomplish the mission of the IGFA for years to come.”